 Crimes Involving Sexual Assault

-For incidents or allegations of sexual assault involving USC faculty or staff, the Office of Equity, Equal Opportunity, and Title IX must be notified at (213) 740-5086.
-For incidents or allegations of sexual assault involving student-on-student, Relationship and Sexual Violence Prevention and Services (RSVP) must be notified at (213) 740-9355.
-See the University’s Policy on Prohibited Discrimination, Harassment, and Retaliation.
+For incidents or allegations of sexual assault involving USC faculty, staff, or students, the Office for Equity, Equal Opportunity, and Title IX (EEO-TIX) must be notified at (213) 740-5086 or firstname.lastname@example.org.
+See the University’s Policy on Prohibited Discrimination, Harassment, and Retaliation and EEO-TIX’s website for more information.

 Violence in the Workplace